All Collections

 "I don't quite understand the undeposited funds account."

 The purpose of undeposited funds in LeanLaw is to try to replicate in your QuickBooks Online Company what you're actually doing daily so when your bank statement arrives, the amount of the deposit matches the deposit in your QuickBooks Online bank register.
+If you use bank feeds, you will be able to easily "match" the incoming deposit to what has been recorded.

 The Undeposited Funds account in QuickBooks Online serves a special function – it’s a special temporary account that QuickBooks uses to hold payments received from invoices before you deposit them into in the bank.